E-Code-AI/e-code/replit.md

   * Created BillingSystem component for subscription management and usage tracking
   * Created ExtensionsMarketplace component for browsing and installing IDE extensions
   * Integrated all Phase 4 components into EditorPage settings tab
+- 2025-01-23: **Phase 5 Progress - Polish & Optimization**:
+  * Created UserProfile page with comprehensive user stats, projects showcase, and activity feed
+  * Created UserSettings page with full account management (profile, security, appearance, notifications)
+  * Built ProjectTemplates system with categorized templates and quick-start functionality
+  * Added templates API endpoints for fetching and creating projects from templates
+  * Integrated "Browse Templates" button in ProjectsPage and Dashboard
+  * Implemented code splitting and lazy loading for all pages to improve performance
+  * Reduced initial bundle size by loading pages on-demand with React.lazy() and Suspense
+  * Fixed all TypeScript errors and LSP diagnostics across new components

 ## Development Status
 - ✅ Phase 1: Core UI foundation with exact Replit layout and theming